upbound/docs/content/all-spaces/observability.md

 Observability is available in preview at the Space level.
 This feature allows you to observe your Space infrastructure.
 To enable this feature, set the `features.alpha.observability.enabled` flag to `true` when installing Spaces.

-When you enable observability in a Space, Upbound deploys a single [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) to collect and export metrics to your configured observability backends.
+When you enable observability in a Space, Upbound deploys a single [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) to collect and export metrics and logs to your configured observability backends.

-To configure how Upbound exports your metrics, review the `spacesCollector` value in your Space installation Helm chart.
+To configure how Upbound exports, review the `spacesCollector` value in your Space installation Helm chart.

 <!-- vale gitlab.MeaningfulLinkWords = NO -->
 ```yaml